brooksmtownsend/labs/content/featurelabs/go/hello.md

 ## Deploy your container into Critical Stack

-1. Follow [Deployment steps similar to Node lab](../../node/deploystateless.md#Deploying) with appropriate substitutions.
+1. Follow [deployment steps similar to Node lab](../../node/deploystateless) with appropriate substitutions.

 1. Navigate to your application host to see your **Hello World** message or run `curl` to verify that you application is running and exposed externally.  **Note** it may take a few minutes for this new cname to be created.